We have compiled a list of the 4 best credit cards for fair credit.

 Disadvantages

-If you’ve gotten this far and are having second thoughts about applying for a credit card, maybe a credit card isn't the right financial tool for your needs.
+If you’ve gotten this far and are having second thoughts about applying for a credit card, maybe a credit card isn't the right financial tool for you.
 If that's the case, plenty of other options are still available.

 Other options are available: